Bickerton, 1970s – 8.2 kg but the handlebars collapsed

-Raleigh RSW – inefficient balloon tyres and weighed a ton
+Raleigh RSW Compact, >1974.
+Bad fold, not compact, balloon tyres, weighed a ton

 Since 1995 I have had an R&M Birdy (photo right, my one).
 I bought one of the very first Birdys, and now own a current model as well.
 The point of all of these bikes was to allow some degree of portability and thus more flexible use.
 In the rather small world of folding bike enthusiasts, there is a never-ending search for the ‘gold standard’ – a bike that weighs very little, rides comfortably and fast, and folds up nicely so you can store it easily in a building, on a bus, train or in a car.